 For emergency ambulance, police and fire services dial 000 (from a fixed line) or 112 (from a mobile phone).

 Australians drive on the left hand side.
 A 50km/h speed limit applies in most residential areas, going up to 100-110km/h on open highways.
 Drivers and passengers must wear seatbelts and strict drink driving laws are enforced.
 For further information visit tmr.qld.gov.au

 DIALLING CODES AND COMMUNICATIONS

 The international country code for Australia is +61.
 Pre-paid telephone cards are available for use with mobile and fixed line phones.
 Mobile telephones can be hired.
-Fast-speed broadband and dial-up internet access can be found at internet cafés and larger hotels.
+Fast-speed broadband at available at major hotels.
 Wi-fi hotspots have been established in central business areas.
 For further information visit optus.com.au or telstra.com.au

 Eastern Standard Time (EST): GMT + 10 hours.
 Daylight Saving is not observed in Queensland.

 Most hotels, shopping centres, venues and attractions are wheelchair-accessible or have facilities to assist people with mobility issues, but advance notice of special needs will ensure the best assistance.
 The Gold Coast City Council’s online directory provides specific details on a wide range of visitor venues.
 For further information visit goldcoast.qld.gov.au/goldcoastaccess

 All goods and services purchased in Australia are subject to a 10 percent Goods and Services Tax (GST).
 Travellers may be eligible for a refund of the GST on departure, through the Tourist Refund Scheme.

 Incoming visitors may bring in limited quantities of duty free alcohol, tobacco and other goods.
 Permits are available for business travellers carrying commercial goods, such as samples, display items for international exhibitions and professional film and television equipment.